The New Generation of Female Food Bloggers

 Pooja converts her feelings and experiences into stories.
 She uses Facebook Ads to flaunt her work to the audience.
 Pooja is never afraid of the competition.
 She believes that each blogger has a unique writing style and respective audience.

 Pooja is a person who lives in the moment.
 She loves traveling and exploring different cuisines.
 People know her as a funny firecracker, who only knows how to look at the positive side of the world.

 In the coming few years she would try to bring videos and recipes of a five-course meal from every country in this world.
 Her advice to newbies is to write quality content, follow a style and never give up.

 Shaheen Ali – Spoon Fork and Food

 Shaheen was born and brought up in Rourkela, Odisha.
-She is a food stylist, a food photographer, blogger and a singer.
-Shaheen likes to sketch portrait and sleep as much as she can.
+She is a food stylist, a food photographer, a blogger, and a singer.
+Shaheen likes to sketch portraits and sleep as much as she can.

 From the list of self-taught Female Food Bloggers, Shaheen was always good with her writing skills.
 She writes compelling posts by writing the story behind every recipe.
 Her biggest motivation – appreciation from her Mom.

 Tina Basu – Twinkling Tina Cooks